 On Stevenson University's Greenspring Campus

-Registration for Summer 2017
+Registration for Summer 2018 open now!

 The Stevenson Summer Writers' Workshop invites rising 8-12 graders to spend one or two weeks on our beautiful Greenspring Campus exploring fiction, poetry, and creative nonfiction through small group writing workshops with Stevenson University’s creative writing faculty.

 Students will attend a multi-genre morning workshop, then will select two specialized afternoon workshops on writing topics of their choice such as flash fiction, character development, interactive digital narratives, or the college admissions essay.
 Students will present their work publicly at a reading for family and friends at the conclusion of the Summer Writers' Workshop and will help design an online literary journal of selected writings from camp (optional publication of work).
 Students will also be visited by guest writers and artists daily.

 Tuition: Tuition covers workshops, a journal, all supplies for daily activities (printshop/book-making), and snacks.
 Students should bring a bag lunch.

 Tuition Scholarship: There are a limited number of full and partial tuition scholarships available.
 Please open the Tuition Scholarship tab above for information about applying.

 Registration: Space is limited, so don't delay.
 Spaces will be filled on a first-come, first-served basis.
 You will receive a registration receipt by email after submission.
 Additional information and material about Summer Writers' Workshop will be sent to the email address that you provide during the registration process.